Download the agenda below

 Alonso Martinez - Pixar Animation Studios

-Alonso Martinez works at Pixar Animation Studios and has created digital characters for academy award winning movies such as "Up" and "Inside Out".
-He has also worked on movies like "Cars2", "The Good Dinosaur", and is working on the upcoming movie titled "Coco".
+Alonso Martinez works at Pixar Animation Studios as a Technical Director in the Character Department and has created digital characters for academy award winning movies such as "Up" and "Inside Out".
+He has also worked on movies like "Cars2", "The Good Dinosaur", "Coco" and is working on the upcoming movie "Incredibles 2".
 Outside of Pixar, Alonso continues his passion for creating lovable characters through robotics, and is working on developing the building blocks by which robots could feel emotions and empathy.
 As a robot's understanding of the world and people's emotions get richer, so will their ability to interact with people in a more meaningful way.

 Jordi Torras - Inbenta